 When comparing MusicBee vs Clementine, the Slant community recommends MusicBee for most people.
-In the question“What are the best music players for Windows?”
-MusicBee is ranked 4th while Clementine is ranked 6th.
+In the question“What are the best audio player applications for Windows?”
+MusicBee is ranked 2nd while Clementine is ranked 7th.
 The most important reason people chose MusicBee is:

 MusicBee can be skinned which can significantly change the appearance of a player.
 To apply a skin, it must first be downloaded, moved to the appropriate folder, and after restarting MusicBee, it can be applied.
 A collection of skins can be found [here](http://musicbee.wikia.com/wiki/Skins).
 It's also possible to customize the layout by choosing which panels to display.